timea-solid/SolidHelloWorlds/README.md

 TODO:
 * make the data about the Solid code examples editable by the community.

+ ## How to deploy the code

+Locally, I make use of LiveServer in Visual Studio Code to run the code.
+Otherwise, the running demo is simply on my Pod, in a HelloWorld folder.
+An example is: [https://timea.solidcommunity.net/HelloWorld/components/](https://timea.solidcommunity.net/HelloWorld/components/).
+I made sure the HelloWorld folder has public access.

+### To configure in production

+In the `index.html` where I make use of solid ui components make sure to replace `data-solid_ui_component="https://timea.solidcommunity.net/HelloWorld/components/appsDisplay.ttl#ExamplesApp"` with the public location of where you deploy the components Turtle file (appsDisplay.ttl) if you use your own.
 # Attribution

 * [Jeff Zucker's solid-ui-components](https://github.com/jeff-zucker/solid-ui-components)